FIWARE/tutorials.Getting-Started/README.md

 one FIWARE component.

-Currently, the Orion Context Broker relies on open source [MongoDB](https://www.mongodb.com/) technology to hold the current state of the context data it contains and peristent information relevant to subscriptions and registrations.
+Currently, the Orion Context Broker relies on open source [MongoDB](https://www.mongodb.com/) technology to hold the current state of the context data it contains and persistent information relevant to subscriptions and registrations.
 Other Context Brokers such as Scorpio or Stello are using [Postgres](https://www.postgresql.org/) for state information.

 To promote interoperability of data exchange, NGSI-LD context brokers explicitly expose a